VKCOM/statshouse/website/docs/guides/query-wth-promql.md

 ### Histograms are _t-digests_

 Prometheus provides you with "traditional" and "native" histograms.
-StatsHouse now supports only the "traditional" ones.
+StatsHouse will soon support the "traditional" ones.
+More details will be provided when the [scraping](../admin/migrating.md#how-to-migrate-from-prometheus) feature is implemented.
+Now it is recommended to use StatsHouse histograms.

 StatsHouse stores histograms in the _t-digest_ structure but does not provide them by default—you should [enable writing percentiles](edit-metrics.md#percentiles).